S0urcemaster/cloneedit/README.md

 # Clone Edit
 Use the text force Luke !

-Die readme - Dateien entsprechen den Entwicklungstagen Man kann sie jeweils auschecken über die branches day1 - dayX
+The readme -files represent days of development .
+Checkout with day1 - dayx